veltza/st-sx/README.md

 # st - simple terminal

-This is my fork of [st terminal](https://st.suckless.org/) with several useful patches that are patched using [st-flexipatch](https://github.com/bakkeby/st-flexipatch) and [flexipatch-finalizer](https://github.com/bakkeby/flexipatch-finalizer).
+This is my fork of [st terminal](https://st.suckless.org/) with several useful patches like ligatures, sixels and text reflow.
 I've also made some fixes here and there to improve some patches.

 ## Patches